joinpursuit/7-1-Module-Three-Practice-Assessment/README.md

 -Main Goal: Get all routes fuctioning properly and have UI funcitioning on at least 2 of 3 routes.
 -Stretch: Get all tests passing for berries and pokemon

+**SMART Reflection**

+-I got my components to render after reviewing lecture notes.

+-I was not able to get all my components to render because I was busy with home maintenance throughout the day.

+-I need to improve my ability to break work into smaller sections to complete.
+This will help me stay on engaged with work.